junka/vkcompbench/README.md

 Note for ```fp64``` benchmark:
-- _Float64 did not get supported in clang
+- _Float64 did not get supported in clang, use double instead

 Note for ```fp16``` benchmark:
 - _Float16 need gcc-12 at least